Student Professional Societies for ChE Majors

 Students interested in the bioengineering option or in a career in the biotech industry should consider becoming a member of ISPE.
 ISPE is the world's largest not-for-profit society serving pharmaceutical science and manufacturing professionals.

-Please contact faculty advisor, Prof. Kang Wu at Kang.Wu@unh.edu or student president, Colin Graham for more information.
+Please contact faculty advisor, Prof. Kang Wu at Kang.Wu@unh.edu or student president, Emily Brown for more information.

 National Society of Black Engineers (NSBE)